 If you want more coverage, you're going to have to pay more in monthly premiums.
 Marketplace plans are sorted into metal tiers: bronze, silver, gold, and platinum.

 So how much should you expect to pay for health insurance?
-These are the average costs for each plan type for a middle-aged Illinois resident:
+These are the average costs for each plan type for a middle-aged Illinois resident in 2019:

 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|

 In Illinois, jumping from a bronze plan to a gold plan will cost you around 53 percent more.
 Bronze plans cover only 60 percent of health care costs, whereas gold plans cover 80 percent of costs.

 The lowest level of coverage is the catastrophic plan.
 It’s available to people under 30 or with certain exemptions.
 Though the catastrophic plan has low monthly premiums, it also comes with a $7,150 deductible.
 Buying a bronze or silver plan instead may save you money when you need to use your health insurance.